 - Mix thoroughly.
 Stir slowly and evenly for 2-3 minutes, scraping the sides and bottom of the container carefully to avoid uncatalysed areas.

 - Demould carefully.
 Remove the mould box and extract the silicone mould.
-Clean any release agent residue before the first casting.
+Clean any Release agent residue before the first casting.

 Temperature and humidity: key factors in curing